This is how you can prevent bias in how you pay employees

 In a 2017 research report she coauthored, “Identical Applicant but Different Outcomes: The Impact of Gender Versus Race Salience in Hiring,” Rattan and her fellow researchers found that stereotypes can affect hiring and salary increase decisions.
 When CVs were shown to male undergraduate students in a series of experiments, they tended to treat those that made clear the applicant was a woman less favorably for a STEM job.
 When the CVs highlighted the fact that the applicant was Asian-American, the candidate was rated more favorably, even though the CVs were largely identical.

 “In the first two studies, we found a direct effect, meaning that participants who were thinking about this candidate in terms of her gender rather than her race would have offered her less pay,” she says.
-In the third study, where participants read about the candidate based on gender, they found an indirect effect on pay.
-“What we found statistically was that the manipulation of describing her in terms of her gender versus race did impact the pay offers, but it was indirectly through the ratings of skill and hireability.”
+In the third study, where participants read about the candidate based on gender they found an indirect effect on pay—she was rated less skilled and worthy of hiring.
+“What did we find that was consistent across the studies?
+The first finding that was consistent across all of the studies was that, when male participants were thinking about this woman in terms of her gender rather than her race, they evaluated her as overall less skilled and as less hireable,” she says.

 Related: Are you making one of these recruiting mistakes that show bias?